baskerville-hpc/2024-07-remote-drop-in/README.md

 <center><img src="img/logo.png" alt="baskerville-logo" width="200"/></center>

-Training Schedule for the month of July 2024
+Training schedule for the month of July 2024

+## HackMD

+[HackMD](https://hackmd.io/hjrZGy1KT8269nePXQsDyw) contains an outline of each session as well as zoom information.
+This document will also be a place to ask questions during the training session.

 ## Schedule